$\omega{\rm-}k_x$ Fano line shape in photonic crystal slabs: Symmetry, reciprocity and energy conservation

 Thus, in the case of a lossless symmetric structure the coefficients in the numerator of representations~\eqref{parabolic}~and~\eqref{hyperbolic} are determined by the coefficients in the denominator.

-Let us note that $\mathrm{i} r/t$ in Eq.~\eqref{unit_main3} is real~\cite{Fan:2003:josaa}, hence $z_k$ are real as well.
+Let us note that for the structure with horizontal plane of symmetry the value of $\mathrm{i}\,r/t$ in Eq.~\eqref{unit_main3} is always real~\cite{Fan:2003:josaa}, hence $z_k$ are real as well.
 Therefore, $\omega_{z1}$ and $\omega_{z2}$ in Eqs.~\eqref{hyperbolic2},~\eqref{parabolic2} are either real or complex-conjugate.
-This results in the total transmission/reflection at certain frequencies of the incident light, which is a well known phenomenon for the Fano resonances in lossless structures~\cite{Gippius:2005:prb, Popov:1986:oa, Fan:2003:josaa}.
+This results in the total transmission/reflection at certain frequencies of the incident light, which is a well-known phenomenon for the Fano resonances in lossless structures~\cite{Gippius:2005:prb, Popov:1986:oa, Fan:2003:josaa}.